coed95/curriculum/foundations/javascript_basics/object_basics.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - Learn about the `arguments` object on this [page about function parameters](https://www.w3schools.com/js/js_function_parameters.asp).
+- [This article](https://www.scaler.com/topics/args-javascript/) tells more about the `arguments` object.